wolframite/camelskeleton/README.md

 ## Two approaches

-- Maven as build program and Java as main language
+- Maven to build the project
-- Gradle as build program and Groovy as main language
+- Gradle to build the project

-Using the former makes it easier to try the examples on the official page, the latter is a bit more flexible and I prefer Groovy because I can get stuff done with less code and less fuss

 ## What is this camel?